 Privacy and Release of Information

-- The Dean of Students is responsible for releasing information relating to College disciplinary cases.
-Release of information shall comply with the Cornell policy on Confidentiality of Student Records.
+- The Dean of Students is responsible for maintaining student conduct records.
+Release of information contained in student conduct records shall comply with the Cornell policy on Confidentiality of Student Records.

 - Names of students being investigated or charged with violations of College policy shall not be released.

 - The Dean of Students shall make available a summary of conduct action for the previous year to the President at the beginning of the following year.
 This report shall be shared with the Student Life committee and be made available to the College community.
 The Dean of Students shall also compile a report in compliance with specifications in the Clery Act, file the report with the federal government, and distribute it to the campus community by Oct.
 1 each year.

 - A student's parent(s) shall be notified when a student is placed on disciplinary probation or is suspended or dismissed from the College.